by Christine Chamberlin

 Select sheets, blankets, and duvet covers made with untreated or organic cotton or wool.
 Organic cotton now comes in many brilliant colors.

-Step 7 Get rid of treated draperies or shades.
+This seemingly small area of the home can carry chemicals, bacteria, and dust mites which makes them not worth the chance.
+Get rid of treated draperies or shades.
 Invest in untreated wood blinds, fabric shades or window treatments made with organic fibers.

-Step 9 Air out bedrooms and bedding.
+You want to regularly air out bedrooms and bedding.
 Doctors, the EPA, and National Lung Association all recommend opening windows to recycle the air regularly.
 For those with seasonal allergies, a window guard stops pollen, dust, and dirt particles from entering your room.
 In Europe they throw their comforters onto the windowsill every morning.
 While this may not be common practice here in the U.S., don't be so quick to make your bed, and let your bedding air out for a while.

 For more information about indoor air pollution and creating a healthy home visit:

 Environmental Protection Agency (EPA) "The Inside Story: A Guide to Indoor Air Quality"

 California Indoor Air Quality (IAQ) Indoor Air Quality Information & Links

 U.S. Consumer Products Safety Commission Indoor Air Quality Publications

 U.S. Department of Labor Occupational Safety & Health Administration (OSHA) "Indoor Air Quality"